Vyral/base-template/_posts/2019-07-04-tulsa-foodie-the-rose-districts-nouveau-chocolates.md

 {% include youtube.html %}

-Welcome back to another edition of “Tulsa Foodie.”
-Today I’m super excited to introduce you to Melvin Piper, owner of Nouveau Chocolates. **Here’s an outline of the video above, with timestamps so that you can skip ahead to the section(s) that interest you the most:**
+Welcome back to another edition of “Tulsa Foodie”. **Today I’m super excited to introduce you to Melvin Piper, owner of Nouveau Chocolates.** This Rose District shop is everything you’ve ever wanted in a chocolatier.

-0:50- Melvin gives us a rundown of his career, his business, and all the yummy sweets they have at Nouveau<br>1:40- Discussing the Rose District’s growth and the typical crowd Melvin sees in a day<br>2:20- An overview of all the different sweets that Nouveau offers<br>3:08- A special offer for all of our Tulsa Foodie viewers<br>3:30- Heading back to the kitchen to temper some white chocolate and coat some marshmallows with it<br>4:50- A look at some of the newest chocolates in Nouveau’s case<br>6:05- Sampling some OILFIRE whiskey chocolate<br>6:55- Wrapping things up and how to find Nouveau Chocolates
+Melvin always wanted to own a business and food is one of his biggest passions.
+He fell in love with chocolate on a trip to Europe and started working at Nouveau about eight years ago.
+About a year ago, he bought the business from the previous owner and **has put his own spin on some new classics while also maintaining the quality that people have always come to find at Nouveau.**

+They get a lot of foot traffic from the lunch and dinner crowds.
+There are some people that even come in for some coffee or tea every day or hot chocolate in the winter.

+{% include pullquote.html %}

+**Nouveau produces some of the finest Belgian chocolate around.** There are about 49 different selections in the showcase, which they are constantly adding to.
+They also serve delicious ice cream and chocolate-dipped cones.&nbsp;

+**For all of you Tulsa Foodies out there, you can get 10% off of a 15-piece box for the entire month of July\!
+Just make sure to mention us when you order\!**

+Some of their most popular chocolates include maple bacon, key lime pie, and chili pepper flavors.
+Their oil-fire whiskey is infused with caramel and has a creamy liquid center.
+I tried one for myself and it was absolutely incredible.&nbsp;

+**Come check out <u><a target="_blank" href="https://www.nouveauchocolate.com/">Nouveau Chocolates</a></u> for yourself on 205 S. Main St. in Broken** Arrow.
+You can also check them out on Instagram or Facebook @[nouveauchocolates](https://www.facebook.com/nouveauchocolates/){: target="_blank"}.

-**Thanks so much to Melvin for joining me and letting me take a look at some of his fantastic creations.** If you have any questions for me in the meantime or any real estate needs that I can assist with, don’t hesitate to give me a call or send me an email.
+**Thanks so much to Melvin for joining me and letting me take a look at some of his fantastic creations**.
+If you have any questions for me in the meantime or any real estate needs that I can assist with, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.